Status substitution and conspicuous consumption

 \begin{defn}[Community Density] The density of community \( n \) is:

 \end{defn}

-Readers familiar with Bonacich centrality will recognize that our definition of density sums the centralities of all agents in the community, using the standard definition of Bonacich centrality that focuses solely on network connections, rather than our variant that incorporates income.
+Readers familiar with Bonacich centrality will recognize that our definition of density sums the centralities of all agents in the community -- using the standard definition of Bonacich centrality that focuses solely on network connections, rather than our variant that incorporates income.
 While this definition diverges from the conventional notion of network density, it captures an important aspect of the overall connectivity within a community.\footnote{Conventionally, density is simply the sum of all links (normalised by the number of agents).
 Here, this would be: $\frac{1}{|n|} \sum_{j,k \in n} \widehat{G}_{jk}$.
 Both this standard measure and our measure are strictly increasing in the weight of each link.}

-We focus on a natural form of redistribution—a transfer of income from one community to another while maintaining constant average income across society.
+We focus on a natural form of redistribution -- a transfer of income from one community to another while maintaining constant average income across society.
 Such a transfer decreases income inequality if the receiving community is poorer than the donor community and increases inequality if the recipient is wealthier.

 \begin{prop}[Inequality] Consider two communities, \( n \) and \( n' \), both sharing the same identity \( \theta \).
 When income is transferred from \( n \) to \( n' \) without changing their income rankings, we observe: \begin{itemize} \item[(i)] Consumption decreases in community \( n \) and increases in community \( n' \). \item[(ii)] Consumption in all \emph{other} communities with identity $\theta$ increases if and only if \( D_{n'} < D_n \). \end{itemize} \end{prop}